env0/k8s-modules/README.md

 This repository contains live examples for creation of kubernetes cluster which can run env0 deployments. you can take those examples and use them as-is or fork the repo and adjustment for yourself.

-you can build mix of the modules (csi-driver) if you liked
+you can build a mix of the modules (csi-driver) if you like

 ### AWS
 #### providers.tf